Zichang23/fmri/README.md

 ### Introduction

-This page contains functions related to the paper "High-dimensional locally stationary models for identifying neuroimaging biomarkers in Autism Spectrum Disorder".
+This page includes functions associated with the paper "High-dimensional locally stationary models for identifying neuroimaging biomarkers in Autism Spectrum Disorder".

 `h2part` can be used to conduct hypothesis test comparing distributions (Poisson, Negative Binomial, Zero-Inflated Poisson, and Zero-Inflated Negative Binomial) of edge counts for ASD group and control group according to paper Togo et al.